saphanaacademy/powerweek2018/Exercise_07/Exercise_07.md

 ### <a name="service-instance-key"></a> Create Service Instance and Service Key for ML Foundation
 Before we continue we need to create a service instance and get a service key from the ML Foundation service.
 A service key enables the ML Foundation Service to be used outside the CF environment.
 In this exercise, you need to create such a key to be used by an external application like Swagger UI or Postman.
 The service key contains all the URLs and credentials (clientid and clientsecret) required for you to access the ML Foundation service running for your trial account.
-Please keep this browser window open, since you will need it in the next section.

 1. Within your space navigate to **Services -> Service Marketplace**, then click on the **ml-foundation-trial-beta** tile
 	![](images/08.png)